jslovers/demo-workshop-may-24/README.md

 # Git Workshop Task: Update Attendee List

 ## Objective
-This task is designed to help you practice basic Git commands by adding your name to an attendee list on an HTML page, creating a new branch, and then raising a pull request to merge this branch into the `master` branch.
+This task is designed to help you practice basic Git commands by adding your name to an attendee list on an HTML page, creating a new branch, and then raising a pull request to merge this branch into the `main` branch.

 ## Instructions